 Matthew Lewis, Artistic Director and Conductor

 Matthew Lewis maintains an active career as an organist, choral conductor, and educator.
 As artistic director and conductor of St. George’s Choral Society since 2005, he directs the chorus in major works of the repertoire.
-He is organist and director of music at the Church of St. James the Less in Scarsdale, NY, where he directs the church's choirs, manages the concert series, and plays the newly-installed Klais organ.
-For 23 years he was organist and director of music the Church of the Incarnation, where he directed a group of professional singers in a variety of liturgical choral music.
-Dr. Lewis has also served as organist and choir director at Temple Israel in Lawrence, NY, since 1993.
-Dr. Lewis has been a member of the organ faculty of the Juilliard School Pre-College division since 1993, and served as adjunct assistant professor of organ at Westminster Choir College for 12 years.
-He has presented solo organ recitals in the United States, Canada, France, and China (Beijing), has been a featured artist on WNYC and Pipedreams (NPR), and has performed the complete organ works of César Franck several times, including at New York City’s Cathedral of Saint John the Divine.
-At The Juilliard School, he completed the doctor of musical arts degree as a student of Jon Gillock.
-Dr. Lewis is the former recipient of a Fulbright Grant and the Annette Kade Fellowship from the Council of International Education for study in Paris, where he was a student of organ-virtuoso Marie-Madeleine Duruflé.
-He has studied choral conducting with Robert Page.
+With members of SGCS he has appeared with the Paul Taylor American Modern Dance Company and the Orchestra of St. Luke’s for four seasons at Lincoln Center, as organist and choirmaster, for performances of “Beloved Renegade,” featuring the Poulenc Gloria.
+With the same company he recently appeared as harpsichord soloist for performances of “Book of Beasts.”
+He is organist and director of music at St. John’s Church (Episcopal) in Larchmont, NY.
+For 23 years he was organist and director of music at the Church of the Incarnation, where he directed an ensemble of professional singers in a variety of liturgical choral music.
+Dr. Lewis has served as organist and choir director at Temple Israel in Lawrence, NY, since 1993.
+He has been a member of the organ faculty of The Juilliard School’s Pre-College Division, also since 1993, and served as adjunct assistant professor of organ at Westminster Choir College for 12 years.
+He has presented solo organ recitals in the United States, Canada, France and China, and has been a featured artist on WNYC and Pipedreams (NPR).
+Matthew Lewis completed the doctor of musical arts degree at The Juilliard School as a student of Jon Gillock.
+He was a recipient of a Fulbright Grant and the Annette Kade Fellowship from the Council of International Education for study in Paris, where he was a student of the organ virtuoso Marie-Madeleine Duruflé.
+Dr. Lewis studied choral conducting with Robert Page.

 Leadership